What is TPE Material?

 Source: Thermoplastic Elastomers, Edited by Prof. Adel El-Sonbati

 The TPE-S polymer consists of two-phase block copolymers with hard and soft fragments – Styrene blocks and butadiene blocks.
 Styrene blocks are responsible for thermoplastic pro[pertios and butadiene blocks are responsible for flexural properties.

-SBS has a high value in production, used in applications like low-level seals and grips, bitumen modification, footwear, adhesives where chemical resistance and ageing are not required.
+SBS has a high value in production, used in applications like low-level seals and grips, bitumen modification, footwear, and adhesives where chemical resistance and aging are not required.

 When SBS is mixed with hydrogen, it becomes SEBS, eliminating the C=C bond in the butadiene component.
 As a result, the SEBS grade has improved performance, heat resistance, mechanical properties, and chemical resistance.

 3. Thermoplastic polyurethanes

 Source: Thermoplastic Elastomers, Edited by Prof. Adel El-Sonbati

 These materials are based on polyester or polyether urethane types.
 They are used in applications needing flawless wear and tear resistance.
 Prime examples are industrial belting, footwear, wires, cables, etc.

 4. Melt processable rubber (MPR)